-The Sizzix Big Shot Express is a brand new version of the original bestselling Big Shot, but it has one big improvement: the machine now boasts electric cutting!
+The Sizzix Big Shot Express (available now on Amazon) is a brand new version of the original bestselling Big Shot, but it has one big improvement: the machine now boasts electric cutting!

 If you have used a Sizzix machine in the past, you will already be aware that these cutters are deceptively powerful.